Special Report on Emphysema and Chances of a Cure and Survival

 Practice diaphragmatic breathing on your back until you can take 10 to 15 consecutive breaths in one session without tiring.
 Then practice it on one side and then on the other.
 Progress to doing the exercise while sitting erect in a chair, standing up, walking and climbing stairs (if possible).

-Try the diaphragmatic breathing exercises with your lips pursed as you exhale, that is, with your lips puckered — the flow of air should make a soft "sssss" sound.
-Inhale deeply through your mouth and exhale.
-Repeat 10 times at each session.
+Try deep-breathing exercises with your lips puckered — the flow of air should make a soft "sssss" sound.
+Inhale deeply thru mouth and exhale.
+Repeat 10 times a session.

 While sitting or standing, pull your elbows strongly back while deeply inhaling.
-Hold the breath in with your chest arched, for a count of 5e, then force the air out by contracting your abdominal muscles hard.
+Hold the breath in with your chest arched, for a count of 2 to 4 seconds, then force the air out by contracting your abdominal muscles hard.
 To achieve the optimum benefits from deep breathing exercise you should repeat this lung health exercise routine 10 or more times, several times a day.

 A special thanks to The Mayo Clinic and its Foundation for Medical Education and Research, who contributed some content to Emphysema Organization website.